It's a message that can no longer be ignored: killing animals is killing the planet.

 Canadian farm animal transport laws atrocious; Health of Animals Regulations; Compromised Animals Policy; comparing the US, Europe, & Canada's transport reg's; truck fire, 1000s of chickens perish, SK piglets die in truck crash

-Meat rabbits and some statistics; Surrey livestock bylaws, Humane Slaughter Act anything but; Canada's exports of rabbits & other animals to China, our trade deficit; 2018 Canadian meat industry slaughters record number of animals NEW
+Meat rabbits and some statistics; Surrey livestock bylaws, Humane Slaughter Act anything but; Canada's exports of rabbits & other animals to China, our trade deficit; 2018 Canadian meat industry slaughters record number of animals

 Rabbit touted as healthy cuisine; Ag Canada provides funding; production; AU investors lose; Prevention piece on rabbit meat distasteful; Ontario Rabbit Leaves Livestock Alliance Partnership (2014); Earthwise Society banquet offends, 2017